munificent/journal/asset/post/2011-09-17-time-for-a-new-blog.md

 ---
 title: "Time for a New Blog"
-tags: blog
+tags: blog design
 ---

 I finally got tired enough of dealing with WordPress's admin interface and writing posts in HTML to do something about it, and I've redone this here blog.
 Now it's all [blogofile][].
 I can edit in [markdown][] and preview locally.
 All of my content is backed up just by pushing it to [github][].

 [blogofile]: http://www.blogofile.com
 [markdown]: http://daringfireball.net/projects/markdown/